Softmod: PlayStation 4

-Softmods for PlayStation 5
+PlayStation 5

 The PlayStation 5 has ways to achieve a softmod.
-They rely on a userland exploit, which can be WebKit vulnerabilities in the PS5 Web Browser, or a specially crafted Blu-ray disc, combined with a kernel (and possibly hypervisor) exploit; depending on the kernel exploit used, may also require a specially crafted USB flash drive.
-The hypervisor exploit has not been publicly disclosed, however there are other known limited softmods consisting of a userland and kernel exploit which is heavily restricted in comparison.
+They rely on a userland exploit, which can be either WebKit vulnerabilities in the PS5 Web Browser, a specially crafted Blu-ray disc, or a savegame exploit, that is combined with a kernel (and optionally hypervisor) exploit.
+They are all tether exploits meaning they have to be performed every time the console is powered on, although some exploits may be persisted using rest mode.